SuperKam91/bnn/README.md

 ## further thoughts

 - They calculate error on each time series for given parameter set (~1700 of these for testing data), and plot histogram of errors associated with each of these sets.

+## second set of data

+- First set was erroneous.
+Now have a second set, with 26599 training data and 2593 test data split.
+There are now eight input parameters (excluding z, the newly including parameter is zeta).
+Order of parameters is now apparently (checked and seems sensible): f_*, V_c, f_X, slope of X-ray SED (alpha), nu_min of X-ray SED, tau, R_mfp, zeta.
+Apparently cases with zeta / f_* > 4000 are unphysical, but are still included in the data.
+Data is binned in same redshift bins as before.
+Now two sets of signal data, T21 and xHI.
+Have emailed Anastasia to ask what difference is.

 # main work